cleanandflip/CleanAndFlipRender/replit.md

 ## System Architecture

 ### Frontend Architecture
-The client-side is built with React 18, TypeScript, and leverages modern React patterns.
-Key decisions include:
-- **Framework**: React with TypeScript.
-- **Routing**: Wouter.
-- **State Management**: TanStack Query.
-- **UI Components**: Radix UI primitives with shadcn/ui design system, emphasizing a comprehensive and unified admin dashboard theming.
-- **Styling**: Tailwind CSS with CSS variables.
-- **Build System**: Vite.
-- **Animations**: Framer Motion.
-- **UX**: Implements lazy loading, error boundaries, and responsive design.
+The client-side is built with React 18 and TypeScript.
+It uses Wouter for routing, TanStack Query for state management, and Radix UI primitives with shadcn/ui for UI components, focusing on a unified admin dashboard theme.
+Styling is handled by Tailwind CSS with CSS variables.
+Vite is used as the build system, and Framer Motion for animations.
+The architecture incorporates lazy loading, error boundaries, and responsive design for an optimized user experience.

 ### Backend Architecture
-The server-side uses a layered REST API architecture built with Node.js:
-- **Framework**: Express.js with TypeScript.
-- **Database ORM**: Drizzle ORM for type-safe operations.
-- **Authentication**: Passport.js for session-based authentication with bcrypt for password hashing.
-- **Security**: Comprehensive middleware including rate limiting, input validation (Zod schemas), and CORS protection.
-- **File Processing**: Multer for image uploads.
-- **Performance**: Request consolidation, caching, and database connection pooling, optimized queries with strategic indexing, bulk operations, fire-and-forget activity tracking, intelligent slow request detection thresholds, and gzip compression middleware.
-- **Monitoring**: Structured logging and a comprehensive Local Error Tracking System (LETS) for production-ready error monitoring.
+The server-side uses a layered REST API architecture built with Node.js and Express.js, leveraging TypeScript.
+Drizzle ORM is used for type-safe database operations.
+Authentication is managed via Passport.js for session-based authentication, with bcrypt for password hashing.
+Security middleware includes rate limiting, Zod schema-based input validation, and CORS protection.
+Multer handles image uploads.
+Performance optimizations include request consolidation, caching, database connection pooling, optimized queries with indexing, and gzip compression.
+Monitoring is supported by structured logging and a Local Error Tracking System (LETS).
+Real-time communication is handled by a typed WebSocket infrastructure with a singleton connection pattern, topic-based messaging, and role-based broadcasting, ensuring live updates across the admin dashboard.

 ### Data Storage Solutions
-PostgreSQL is the primary database, utilizing:
-- **Database**: Neon serverless PostgreSQL with strict environment-specific database URLs and rotated security credentials.
-- **Environment Configuration**: Environment-specific secrets system with DEV_APP_ENV/PROD_APP_ENV controlling database selection.
-DEV_DATABASE_URL (lucky-poetry) for development, PROD_DATABASE_URL (muddy-moon) for production.
-- **Database Lockdown**: Complete environment isolation achieved (2025-08-18).
-All hardcoded database references removed.
-Development uses lucky-poetry exclusively, production uses muddy-moon exclusively.
-Cross-contamination is impossible.
-- **Production Safety**: Critical safety guards implemented in server/index.ts block wrong database usage.
-Production deployment will fail-fast if attempting to use development database.
-Environment detection and database selection verified as bulletproof.
-- **Google Auth Schema**: Both databases synchronized with complete Google OAuth schema including google_sub, google_email, google_email_verified, google_picture, and last_login_at columns (2025-08-18).
-Development database (lucky-poetry) and production database (muddy-moon) now have identical schemas for seamless environment switching.
-- **Schema Management**: Drizzle Kit for migrations with automatic retry logic and environment-aware configuration, production-controlled migration system.
-- **Search**: PostgreSQL tsvector for full-text search.
-- **Session Storage**: Database-backed session storage with environment-aware configuration.
-- **Schema**: Key tables include users, products, categories, orders, cart items, and equipment submissions with proper relationships.
-Legacy columns (profile_address_id, onboarding_completed_at) have been retired.
-- **Safety Guards**: Enterprise-grade multi-layered production database validation with complete environment isolation using EXPECTED_DB_HOST validation.
-Environment classification prevents cross-contamination between development and production databases.
-- **Security**: Complete DATABASE_URL elimination achieved (2025-08-17) with rotated database passwords, environment-specific secrets classification (2025-08-18), and pooled connections for maximum security.
-All lingering-flower references purged (2025-08-18).
+PostgreSQL is the primary database, utilizing Neon serverless PostgreSQL.
+The system employs strict environment-specific database URLs and rotated security credentials, with `DEV_DATABASE_URL` (lucky-poetry) for development and `PROD_DATABASE_URL` (muddy-moon) for production.
+Environment classification prevents cross-contamination between development and production databases, with critical safety guards in place.
+Drizzle Kit manages schema migrations.
+PostgreSQL's `tsvector` is used for full-text search, and session storage is database-backed.
+Key tables include users, products, categories, orders, cart items, and equipment submissions.

 ### Authentication and Authorization
-A comprehensive multi-layered security approach with Google OAuth integration and simplified role-based access control:
-- **User Authentication**: Session-based auth via Passport.js with both local strategy and Google OAuth2.
-- **Google Sign-In**: Fully integrated Google OAuth with automatic user creation/linking and mandatory profile completion.
-- **Password Security**: bcrypt with 12 salt rounds for local accounts.
-- **Role Management**: Simplified two-role system (user/developer) with middleware-enforced permissions.
-- **Session Management**: Implemented comprehensive SSOT session system using unified cartOwner.ts with ONLY express-session connect.sid.
-- **Cart Persistence**: Cart items persist correctly across all requests with consolidated duplicate detection and stock validation.
-Session-to-user migration handles authentication seamlessly.
-- **Cart Consolidation**: Advanced cart service automatically merges duplicate items, validates stock limits, and maintains single owner per session with real-time cleanup.
-- **Security Practices**: Implements security headers, input sanitization (DOMPurify), SQL injection prevention, tiered rate limiting, and secure session management.
-- **Enterprise-Grade Features**: Comprehensive .gitignore protection, strict CSP headers, React ErrorBoundary components, SEO meta tags, PWA manifest, and legal compliance pages (Privacy Policy, Terms of Service).

-### Real-Time Communication Architecture
-The application implements a modern, typed WebSocket infrastructure for real-time updates:
-- **Single Connection Pattern**: One WebSocket connection per browser tab shared across all components via singleton pattern.
-- **Typed Message Contracts**: Comprehensive TypeScript interfaces for ServerToClient and ClientToServer messages.
-- **Topic-Based Messaging**: Standardized "topic:event" naming convention (e.g., `category:update`, `product:update`, `user:update`).
-- **Role-Based Broadcasting**: Server publishes updates to specific user rooms or global channels based on permissions.
-- **Automatic Reconnection**: Resilient connection management with exponential backoff and subscription restoration.
-- **Admin Real-Time Sync**: Live updates for all CRUD operations across admin dashboard components.
-- **Error Handling**: Comprehensive error states, connection status indicators, and graceful degradation.
-- **Client-Side**: `useSingletonSocket` hook provides global WebSocket access with TypeScript safety.
-- **Server-Side**: Enhanced WebSocket manager with `publish()` and `publishToUser()` methods for typed message broadcasting.
-- **Integration**: All admin routes (categories, products, users) automatically publish updates on data changes.
-- **Performance**: Optimized connection pooling, efficient message routing, and minimal overhead.
+The system employs a multi-layered security approach with Google OAuth integration and simplified role-based access control.
+Session-based authentication is provided via Passport.js, supporting both local strategy and Google OAuth2. bcrypt is used for password security.
+A two-role system (user/developer) is enforced through middleware.
+Session management is unified, and cart items persist across requests with automatic consolidation and stock validation.
+Security practices include security headers, input sanitization, SQL injection prevention, tiered rate limiting, and secure session management.

 ## External Dependencies

 ### Payment Processing
-- **Stripe**: Integrated for complete payment processing (Products API, Prices API, checkout sessions) with automated webhook handling.
+- **Stripe**: Integrated for payment processing, including Products API, Prices API, checkout sessions, and webhook handling.

 ### Cloud Services
 - **Cloudinary**: Used for image storage and transformation.

 ### Database and Infrastructure
-- **Neon**: Serverless PostgreSQL for the primary database.
+- **Neon**: Provides serverless PostgreSQL for the primary database.
-- **Replit Database**: Managed PostgreSQL for provisioning and environment variable integration.
+- **Replit Database**: Used for provisioning and environment variable integration.

 ### Email Services
-- **Resend**: Used for transactional email delivery (password resets, order confirmations).
+- **Resend**: Utilized for transactional email delivery.

 ### Development and Build Tools
-- **ESBuild**: Production build system for server-side code.
+- **ESBuild**: Server-side production build system.
-- **TypeScript**: Enables full-stack type safety with shared schemas.
+- **TypeScript**: Enables full-stack type safety.
-- **Drizzle Kit**: Utilized for database migration management.
+- **Drizzle Kit**: Manages database migrations.